osu-tournament-rating/otr-docs/docs/topics/Terms-of-Use.md

 # Terms of Use

 By using the o!TR API, you agree to abide by these terms of use.
-The o!TR API is provided publicly, for free, for all users by the osu!
-Tournament Rating Team ("o!TR Team", "us", "our").
+The o!TR API is provided by the osu!
+Tournament Rating Team ("o!TR Team", "us", "our") for free.

-## Scraping

-The API must not be used to scrape information.
-Scraping data, such as tournaments, matches, etc. is forbidden and will result in a permanent revocation of API access.
-Please see the [data](Data.md) page for more information on conveniently importing our dataset.

 ## Accreditation